TutteInstitute/toponymy/README.rst

     'X Window System and DOS/Windows Graphics',
     'Vintage Computer Hardware']]

 Our gray 2-D plot from above can now be displayed with labeled clusters.
-(See below for more details on generating interactive plots.)
+(See `Interactive Topic Visualization <https://github.com/TutteInstitute/toponymy?tab=readme-ov-file#interactive-topic-visualization>`_ for more details on generating interactive plots.)

 .. image:: doc/example_labeled_plot.png
   :width: 600